backupbrew/switchbrew/USB services.md

 0x09, 0x04, 0x04, 0x00, 0x00, 0xFF, 0xFF, 0xFF, 0x00) in the first
 buffer and a string ("usb") in the second buffer.

+When the strlen output for the second buffer is \>=0x40, size 0x40 is used instead for copying the string.

 Returns an error when [\#BindDevice](#BindDevice "wikilink") wasn't used.